 This is one of those holiday tips for parents that seems obvious until you are actually in the situation and then it often gets pushed aside.
 As best as possible, try to set your child up for success.
 Try not to expect your toddler to act like a 10-year-old at a big social gathering.
-This can be hard because, during the holidays, other adults are expecting many things of us–dinners out, meeting up with relatives, etc. Sometimes, these events are just not kid-friendly, but our kids often have to come along.
+This can be hard because, during the holidays, other adults are expecting many things from us–dinners out, meeting up with relatives, etc. Sometimes, these events are just not kid-friendly, but our kids often have to come along.

 Example: you’re invited to a big family dinner in a setting you know is not toddler-friendly.
 My best advice is to be as prepared as possible.
 Bring small toys, coloring, snacks, etc. to keep your toddler occupied as much as possible.
-Scan the area of any obvious breakable items or hazards when your arrive.
+Scan the area of any obvious breakable items or hazards when you arrive.
 Try to have a sense of humor about the whole thing and if possible, leave early 🙂

 Encourage gratitude, but don’t force it

 During the holidays, it’s common for kids to receive gifts and it’s equally common for parents to want to encourage their kids to be grateful for what they receive.
 This issue can become the bane of parenting existence during the holidays.
-While I’m a HUGE proponent of fostering gratitude, very young kids really have a limited concept of this idea.
-Personally, when my kids were young, I did try to encourage a “thank you” from them, but many times it’s half-hearted.
-To my mind, this is okay and it actually establishes a good habit of mind so they eventually learn what “thank you” means.
+While I’m a HUGE proponent of fostering gratitude, very young kids have a limited concept of this idea.
+Personally, when my kids were young, I did try to encourage a “thank you” from them, but many times it was half-hearted.
+To my mind, this is okay and it establishes a good habit of mind so they eventually learn what “thank you” means.
 However, if your child is resistant to saying “thank you” I don’t think it’s worth it to force the issue too much (for young children).
 As children mature, the expectation for expressing gratitude is higher and kids usually understand and can express it better.

 Example: your toddler receives a gift from a relative.
-You can try the classic parenting line of “what do you say?” and hope that they’ll say “thank you.”
+You can try the classic parenting line of “What do you say?” and hope that they’ll say “Thank you.”
 If your toddler doesn’t understand, you can always say thank you for them or try again later.

 Forced affection is useless

 There have many several thoughtful posts online recently about the issue of kids not being forced to hug relatives or friends.
 This, of course, is a big change from our childhood when we were often forced to hug long-lost relatives that we had never seen before.
 I, for one, am glad to see this change in our cultural norm.
 From a young age, kids can learn about consent in these simple ways.
-Plus, it really prevents a lot of awkwardness with relatives if they understand your child’s feelings.
+Plus, it prevents a lot of awkwardness with relatives if they understand your child’s feelings.